sampsyo/home/_drafts/opengl.md

   "}\n";
 ```

+(It's also common to load shader code from text files at startup time.)
 Those [`in`, `out`, and `uniform` qualifiers][qualifiers] denote communication channels between the CPU and GPU and between the different stages of the GPU's rendering pipeline.
 The vertex shader's `main` function assigns to the magic `gl_Position` variable for its output, and the fragment shader assigns to `gl_FragColor`.